 The relationship between the Richard King Mellon Foundation and GSUSA creates a path for GSUSA to elevate current outdoor and conservation activities, which in turn will enhance the Girl Scout volunteer experience.
 Girl Scouts will also benefit from the grant by exploring national parks via Girl Scout Destinations trips during summer 2016 and 2017.
 Over the course of two weeks in July 2016, ten Girl Scouts will experience cascading waterfalls, marvel at awe-inspiring vistas, and observe fascinating wildlife while working side by side with park rangers, as the girls tackle environmental stewardship projects at Shenandoah National Park in Virginia.
 The location of the 2017 Destinations trip has yet to be determined.

 The participating councils include Girl Scouts of Alaska, Girl Scouts-Arizona Cactus-Pine Council, Girl Scouts of Greater New York, Girl Scouts of Southeastern Michigan, and Girl Scouts Western Pennsylvania.
-To find out more about Girl Scouts’ collaboration with Richard King Mellon Foundation and the Student Conservation Association, visit our Partners page.

 We're Girl Scouts of the USA